saschat/angular-influxdb/README.md

 # angular-influxdb
-Angular provider to connect to an Influx DB.
+Angular provider to connect to an Influx DB version 0.9+.
+Feel free to contribute.

 ### Installation:
 ```